RunestoneInteractive/RunestoneServer/source/Trees/bst.rst

 search tree.
 In most cases the external methods defined in the outer class simply check to see if the tree is empty.
-If there are nodes in the tree, the request is just passed on to a private method defined in the ``BinarySearch`` tree class that takes the root as a parameter.
+If there are nodes in the tree, the request is just passed on to a private method defined in the ``BinarySearchTree`` class that takes the root as a parameter.
 In the case where the tree is empty or we want to delete the key at the root of the tree, we must take special action.
 The code for the ``BinarySearchTree`` class constructor along with a few other